Vera-Sjunnesson/project-mongo-api/README.md

 The problem was to set up MongoDB, store the data there and then to query that data from your API.

-The main challenge was to learn all the new mongoose syntax and familiarize with the mongoose methods.
+Learn the new mongoose syntax and methods.

 ## Technologies used:
 - Node.js